couchbaselabs/cblite-tests/README.md

 Collected stats will be stored into perfdb specefied in `config/perf.js`.
 This can be any endpoint that implements the couchdb api.

+## Scaling Performance tests:
+Clients can be added to a test by setting up additional providers.
+A provider is any host where `lib/listener.js` has been started.
+This provider should have it's `config/local.js` updated to specify what kind of clients it provides.
+You should also set the listener ip to the hosts public IP so that the provider can be reached remotely.

+Currently the quickest way to scale up clients is to make lots of pouchdb providers.
+For example:

+1) pull repo to a new vm and edit `config/local.js`
+ * set => provides  : "pouchdb"
+ * set => LocalListenerIP : "172.x.x.x"    (or export LOCAL_IP="172.x.x.x")
+ * node lib/listener.js

+2) set up as many providers you want.  estimate a max of 200 clients can be started per pouchdb provider on average hardware.

+3) navigate to the repo where the test will be running from and edit it's `config/perf.js`:
+ * set => providers : ["172.x.x.1", "172.x.x.2", ...]

+4) `node perf/run.js`

+The numClients will be distributed across providers.
+You can have a mix of ios/android/pouch providers all in the same array.
+But this assumes you can start an equal amount of clients for each provider.
+In most cases it's best to start 2 different perf tests.
+1 that runs against pouchdb providers with many clients/provider, and another that runs against ios with fewer clients.

+Also note statcollection will only work against perf tests where an ios provider can be detected so you should only specify perfdb in the enviornment where ios providers are specified.

+## Perf stat analysis
+During the test run, stats can be pushed to perfdb set in `config/perf.js`.
+This can be any couchdb compliant endpoint.
+By default there is an internal pouchdb instance started for storing stats, but this instance is stopped at the end of the run.
+For persisted stat data, it's recommend you use a public couchdb our couchcloud.

+When the test is being run you will see the statcollector printing latency stats, as this is what's currently collected.
+One possible way to do post-run analysis is to create a couchdb view on the data in perfdb using the testid that is printed out in the console when tests starts:

+* sample start log
+`{ err: null,
+  ok:
+   { testid: 'perf_1566814',
+     numClients: 100,
+`

+* view over test data for testid perf_1566814 `function(doc) {
+   if(doc._id.indexOf("perf_1566814") != -1){
+  	emit(doc.elapsed_time, [ doc['directsg-change'].avg, doc.change.avg, (doc.docs_written - doc.docs_relayed)]);
+   }
+}`

+this will give key's that match elapsed_time of test and values that correspond to delay stats

 ## Troubleshooting

 `killall LiteServ` is your friend.